We want to talk about PTSD and exercise. In Lewes, but anywhere really, because it can really help.

 Post-Traumatic Stress Disorder (PTSD) can be brought about by any situation that an individual finds traumatic.
-We often hear about PTSD in the news with people who have been serving in the military, any one of us can suffer from PTSD, it can be brought on by health problems, road accidents, sexual assault and/or seeing/witnessing scenes of a horrific nature.
+We often hear about PTSD in the news with people who have been serving in the military.
+But any one of us can suffer from PTSD,.
+It can be brought on by health problems, road accidents, sexual assault and/or seeing/witnessing scenes of a horrific nature.

 Exercise benefits many, people, we know people who regularly perform physical activity are less likely to suffer from anxiety and depression, does this still apply to people with PTSD?
 YES, the benefits of exercise do not change.